Turnip-Labs/tropicraft/README.md

 ## Setup instructions

-1. Download the MultiMC/Prism Launcher instance from the BTA discord.
+1. Download the MultiMC/Prism Launcher Babric instance from the BTA discord.

-2. Download and install this mod into the "mods" section of the instance.
+2. Download the latest zip from the right panel

+3. Extract resources to %appdata%/minecraft-bta/

+4. Install the jar file to your Babric instance mods folder